 * When OOH is combined with other advertising in an integrated media plan, it is proven toextend reach, amplify a campaign, and drive consumers to engage with brands online andin-store.
 Maybe this is why OOH is one of the fastest-growing advertising media around.

-* Advertisers & agencies can achieve sales uplift of 5 - 10 percent by adopting hyperlocal strategies and considering non-traditional ways to reach shoppers.
+* Agencies/Brands can achieve sales uplift of 5 - 10 % by adopting hyperlocal strategies and considering non-traditional ways to reach shoppers.

 OOH is consistently one of the top three fastest growing advertising Media.

 OOH reaches consumers away from home, closest to the point of sale.